Internet of Humans rising in Caribbean

 In the Caribbean, the significance of human networks to the region’s digital destiny is even harder to ignore.

-This was clear in the recent regional meeting of the Caribbean Network Operators Group, or CaribNOG, held in Bridgetown, Barbados on April 10 to 12.
+This was clear at the recent meeting of the Caribbean Network Operators Group (CaribNOG).
+It took place in Bridgetown, Barbados, from April 10 to 12.

 What started in 2010 as a small group of Internet experts committed to building capacity in the technical community has evolved into a region-wide quest to strengthen the human networks that support the growth and evolution of the Internet, which in turn plays such a vital role to the region’s continued development.